GrantErickson/CoalesceSample/README.md

 # Coalesce Tutorial

-Learn Coalesce by creating a Board Gme Mnagement Sstem.
+Learn Coalesce by creating a Board Game Management System.
 (BGMS)

 ## Prerequisites
 * Visual Studio 2022 or later (is it possible with VS Code as well, but the instructions are for Visual Studio)
 * SQL Server Local DB (it is possible to use another database by modifying the connection string and NuGet packages)
+* Node installed
+* Understanding of C#, ASP.NET, EF Core, etc.

 ## Steps